Catacrockers/awesome-catacrockers/Awesome-Python.md

 ## Reactive programming

 - [rxpy](https://github.com/ReactiveX/RxPY) -
-A library for composing asynchronous and event-based programs using observable collections and LINQ-style query operators in Python
+A library for composing asynchronous and event-based programs using observable collections and LINQ-style query operators in Python.